zhenhu9/Git-Notes/Git-Notes.md

 Branch protection:
 ```
 Any Repo Settings --> Branches --> Branch name pattern:
-The simplest way is just to enter the branch you want to protect.
+The simplest way is just to enter the branch name you want to protect.

 Rules applied to everyone including administrators:
 Don't allow force pushes and deletions.